EnterpriseDB/barman/doc/manual/10-design.en.md

 1. a standard connection to PostgreSQL, for management, coordination, and monitoring purposes
 2. a streaming replication connection that will be used by both `pg_basebackup` (for base backup operations) and `pg_receivewal` (for WAL streaming)

-This setup, in Barman's terminology, is known as **streaming-only** setup, as it does not require any SSH connection for backup and archiving operations.
+In Barman's terminology this setup is known as **streaming-only** setup as it does not use an SSH connection for backup and archiving operations.
 This is particularly suitable and extremely practical for Docker environments.

-However, as mentioned before, you can configure standard archiving as well and implement a more robust architecture - see figure \ref{scenario1b-design} below.
+As discussed in ["The Barman WAL archive"](#the-barman-wal-archive), you can configure WAL archiving via SSH *in addition to* WAL streaming - see figure \ref{scenario1b-design} below.

 ![Streaming backup with WAL archiving (Scenario 1b)\label{scenario1b-design}](../images/barman-architecture-scenario1b.png){ width=80% }

-This alternate approach requires:
+WAL archiving via SSH requires:

 - an additional SSH connection that allows the `postgres` user on the PostgreSQL server to connect as `barman` user on the Barman server
 - the `archive_command` in PostgreSQL be configured to ship WAL files to Barman

-This architecture is available also to PostgreSQL 9.2/9.3 users that do not use tablespaces.

 ### Scenario 2: Backup via `rsync`/SSH

-The _traditional_ setup of `rsync` over SSH is the only available option for:

-- PostgreSQL servers version 8.3, 8.4, 9.0 or 9.1
-- PostgreSQL servers version 9.2 or 9.3 that are using tablespaces
+An `rsync`/SSH backup installation is required for cases where the following features are required:

+- file-level incremental backup
-- incremental backup, parallel backup and deduplication
+- parallel backup
-- network compression during backups
-- finer control of bandwidth usage, including on a tablespace basis
+- finer control of bandwidth usage, including on a per-tablespace basis

 ![Scenario 2 - Backup via rsync/SSH](../images/barman-architecture-scenario2.png){ width=80% }